-- 1. Determine basic breeding information for Bendire's Thrashers including: nest initiation date, clutch size, incubation time, and length of nestling period. - 2.
+- 1. Determine basic breeding information for Bendire's Thrashers including: nest initiation date, clutch size, incubation time, and length of the nestling period. - 2.
 Determine the daily survival rate of Bendire's Thrasher nests and model this in relation to local and landscape scale variables. - 3.
-Determine juvenile survival and model this in relation to land management and vegetation characteristics. - 4.
-Examine juvenile movement patterns relative to the nest site and adult territory. - 5.
+Examine juvenile movement patterns relative to the nest site and adult territory. - 4.
+Determine juvenile survival and model this in relation to local and landscape scale vegetation characteristics. - 5.
 Examine the influence of interspecific competition on nest survival and juvenile survival and movement patterns.